chtiJBUG/wise-core/distribution/main/resouces/samples/helloWorldServlet/README.txt

 This sample needs a jboss-4.x application server or at least a servlet container.

-To run this sample you have simply to call ant deployTestWS which will deploy a war containing both the "server side" webservice.
+To run this sample you have simply to call ant deployTestWS which will deploy a war with the "server side" webservice.
 Then call "ant deployServlet" to deploy a war containing the "client" servlet and all needed libraries.
 To call the servlet point your browser to

 http://localhost:8080/HelloWorld-servlet/HelloWorldServlet?NAME=superman